-The main outer paneled porcelain ovoid body form with plain glazed surface detail and all over typical decorative Imari palette in colours of iron red and cobalt blue tones on an off-white ground.
+The main outer paneled porcelain ovoid body form with plain glazed surface detail and all over typical decorative Imari palette in colours of iron red and cobalt blue tones with gilt highlights on an off-white ground.

 Condition: Superb condition with no losses.
 The ormolu mounts and bases have been re-gold plated, some light wear to gilding at top rims.
 These Lamps are re-wired for electricity.
 Back and front views are similar.